 As the name suggests, it is all about the code that contains the line codes that can be understood by the computers only.
 It formally contains the code based on ones and zeros.
-Coding is how we translate the natural language code into machine commands, and the coder uses it to write the instructions for the machine to take specific actions.
+Coding is how we translate the natural language code into machine commands.

+And the coder uses it to write the instructions for the machine to take specific actions.
 Sometimes the coding is also known as programming based on the programming language.
-To be an effective coder, you need to have strong command over syntax, keywords, basic logic based on the programming language.
+To be an effective coder, you need to have strong command over syntax, keywords, and basic logic based on the programming language.

 What Is Programming?

 Coding is playing a major role in software development.
 But when it comes to programming, then it is the backbone of software development.
 It is a vast area as compared with coding.